Ranger Rick: Features

-Recent modifications
+21st century modifications

-Because technology has greatly influenced and impacted the lives of children today, Ranger Rick magazine has made modifications in order to appeal to the children who are becoming increasingly distant in engaging in outdoor exploration.
-In order to inspire a new generation of conservationists, attracting young readers is essential to magazines that promote environmental awareness and preservation efforts.
-Ranger Rick magazine has realized this importance of maintaining natural interest in young people.
-The magazine has since made changes within their content in order to appeal to a changed generation of children, not only for profit, but for the future of conservational efforts.
-The magazine has made such changes, for example, in the amount of narrative, by replacing the majority of narrative pieces with more visually engaging elements.
-Also, the Ranger Rick character himself has transformed from a somewhat realistic representation to a stylized cartoon figure.
-Some sections of the magazine have been modified as well, such as placing the text and titles in more modern and ideal locations to visually draw in readers.
+Because technology had greatly influenced and impacted the lives of children, Ranger Rick magazine made modifications in order to appeal to those becoming increasingly distant to outdoor exploration.
+To inspire a new generation of conservationists, attracting young readers seemed essential to a magazine promoting environmental awareness and preservation efforts.
+Ranger Rick made changes within its content to appeal to a changed generation of children, for profit and the future of conservation efforts.
+It reduced the amount of narrative, replacing most with more visually engaging elements.
+Ranger Rick himself transformed from a somewhat realistic representation to a stylized cartoon figure.
+Layout changes included placing the text and titles in locations more likely to attract readers.

 Ranger Rick Jr.

-Ranger Rick Jr. is a magazine for children ages 4 to 7.
-It has its origins in Your Big Backyard, a magazine aimed at preschoolers and kids ages 3 to 7.
+Ranger Rick Jr. was a magazine for children ages four to seven.
+It had its origins in Your Big Backyard, a magazine aimed at preschoolers and kids ages three to seven.
 It was established in 1979 as a sister publication to Ranger Rick and Wild Animal Baby, both published by the National Wildlife Federation.
 The bulk of the magazine consisted of children's activities.

-The name of the magazine was changed to Big Backyard in September, 2011.
-In December 2012 NWF merged Wild Baby Animal and Big Backyard to create a new magazine for children ages 4 to 7, called Ranger Rick, Jr..
+The name of the magazine was changed to Big Backyard in September 2011.
+In December 2012, NWF merged Wild Animal Baby and Big Backyard to create a new magazine for children ages four to seven, called Ranger Rick, Jr..

 Adaptations

 Ranger Rick's debut on television started with an animated television commercial during the early 1970s.
 A stop-motion-live-action special was aired during the 1980s on PBS.
-There were plans to adapt the magazine stories into a feature length CGI animated film during 2011, but they never came to fruition.
-In 2021, Red Rock Films announced a partnership with the National Wildlife Federation and Bix Pix Entertainment to develop a new streaming series based on Ranger Rick's Adventures.
+In 2021, Red Rock Films announced a partnership with the National Wildlife Federation and Bix Pix Entertainment to develop a new streaming series based on Ranger Rick's adventures.